Showing posts with label musical theater. Show all posts

 And how about Rex Linn as Tom Peters, the longsuffering principal at Sheldon's high school.
 Wait, this is Simon Rex.

 There were no gay characters -- with or without Jim Parsons as executive producer, this was still a "family friendly" (non gay) show.
 But also no casual homophobia.
-Just a few references suggesting homophobia, as when someone suggests that Sheldon might be...you know, and Dad angrily yells "NO!"
+Just a few references suggesting homophobia, as when someone asks if Sheldon is...you know, and Dad angrily yells "NO!"

 And in Season 5, Sheldon tells his roommate Evan (Motoki Maxten) that he doesn't want to date girls because they are a distraction.